2025 and Your Tax Rate — it’s not one rate

 • The remaining $13,350 that went in to the i401k avoids the 22% tax rate.
 This saves you $2,937 in tax.

-When you withdraw it in 20-30 years
+When you start to withdraw the i401k funds in 20-30 years

 • You do pay tax on it in 20-30 years when you begin to withdraw it.